viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 ```
 You can now center your image using the `img-center` class.

-For now this is the only styling feature available.
+For now, this is the only styling feature available.
 If you have ideas, suggestions or comments, feel free to open a discussion on Github.

 ## Metadata